What is a WOFE (WFOE)?

 1. High Establishment Difficulty

-Application process is very complex and each step may have profound impact in future development of the company: business scope, financing, tax rates, director board management.
-The process is long, involves many authorities and it is easy to make mistakes.
+The application process is very complex and each step may have a profound impact on the future development of the company including in the areas of: business scope, financing, tax rates, director board management, etc. The process is long, involves many authorities and it is easy to make mistakes.

 2. Capital Requirements

-The WFOE is facing limited access to government support and a potentially steep learning curve.
+A WFOE faces limited access to government support and a potentially steep learning curve.

 4. Subject to All Applicable Chinese Taxes